Sorry, you need to enable JavaScript to visit this website.

 • impartiality

-• Be as honest as possible about the extent that each statement reflects your typical behaviours and attitudes at work.
+• be as honest as possible about the extent to which each statement reflects your typical behaviours and attitudes at work

-Below, you will find an example question, which is similar to the types of questions you will be asked to complete when you take the BSQ.
+Below, you will find an example question similar to the kinds of questions asked during the BSQ.
 This will help you understand the format of the exercise and the types of questions that you will be asked.

 Example question